junxit/us-congress-bills-117/bill.md

   - **(3)** the private sector.
 - **(c)** *Study and recommendations* The Advisory Group shall—
   - **(1)** carry out a study that identifies strategies that can be used to increase gender, racial, and ethnic diversity among members of boards of directors of issuers; and
-  - **(2)** not later than 270 days after the date on which the Advisory Group is established, submit to the Commission, the Committee on Banking, Housing, and Urban Affairs of the Senate, and the Committee on Financial Services of the House of Representatives a report that—
+  - **(2)** not later than 270 days after the date on which the Advisory Group is established, submit to the Commission, the Committee on Financial Services of the House of Representatives, and the Committee on Banking, Housing, and Urban Affairs of the Senate a report that—
     - **(A)** describes any findings from the study conducted under paragraph (1); and
     - **(B)** makes recommendations regarding strategies that issuers could use to increase gender, racial, and ethnic diversity among board members.
-- **(d)** *Annual report* Not later than 1 year after the date on which the Advisory Group submits the report required under subsection (c)(2), and annually thereafter, the Commission shall submit to the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives a report that describes the status of gender, racial, and ethnic diversity among members of the boards of directors of issuers.
+- **(d)** *Annual report* Not later than 1 year after the date on which the Advisory Group submits the report required under subsection (c)(2), and annually thereafter, the Commission shall submit to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate a report that describes the status of gender, racial, and ethnic diversity among members of the boards of directors of issuers.
 - **(e)** *Public availability of reports* The Commission shall make all reports of the Advisory Group available to issuers and the public, including on the website of the Commission.
 - **(f)** *Inapplicability of Federal Advisory Committee Act* The Federal Advisory Committee Act (5 U.S.C.
 App.) shall not apply with respect to the Advisory Group or the activities of the Advisory Group.